 Meditation for Health is a medical clinic located in downtown Toronto.
 We serve the community by providing programs of Mindfulness-Based Stress Reduction (MBSR) to patients referred by their family doctor or psychiatrist.
 Our programs are attended also by healthcare providers and other caregivers.

-All our programs are instructed by Lucinda Sykes, M.D., in collaboration with Liz Creighton, M.S.W., Channa Verbian, R.S.W. and other experienced facilitators from the disciplines of social work or nursing.
+All our programs are instructed by Lucinda Sykes, MD, in collaboration with Liz Creighton, MSW, Channa Verbian, BSW and other experienced facilitators from the disciplines of social work or nursing.
 Our clinic’s longtime administrator and program coordinator is Diana Wilson.

-Lucinda Sykes M.D. has taught Mindfulness-Based Stress Reduction (MBSR) in Toronto since 1997.
-She is the founder and director of Meditation for Health clinic.
+Lucinda Sykes, BSc, MD has taught Mindfulness-Based Stress Reduction (MBSR) in Toronto since 1997.
+She is the director of Meditation for Health clinic.

-Dr. Sykes received a B.Sc. (with distinction) from the University of Alberta, and an M.D. (with honors) from the University of Toronto.
-She began general practice at a family medicine clinic in Toronto, but she has limited her medical practice to GP Psychotherapy since 1982.
+Lucinda received a B.Sc. (with distinction) from the University of Alberta, and an M.D. (with honors) from the University of Toronto.
+After beginning in family medicine, Lucinda focused her medical practice to psychotherapy in 1985.

-Dr Sykes has a special interest in the psychology of CG Jung.
-She has studied and taught at the CG Jung Institute in Zurich.
-After attending 6 semesters at the Institute, she qualified for the Institute’s Certificate of Theoretical Knowledge in Analytical Psychology.
-As well, she has presented seminars at the Zurich Institute on topics of body awareness in symbol amplification, and body awareness in trauma recovery.
-Her background includes over 10 years of classical and training analysis in Toronto, with Jungian psychoanalysts, Marion Woodman, Fraser Boa, and Daryl Sharp.
+Lucinda studied and taught at the CG Jung Institute in Zurich — qualifying for a Certificate of Theoretical Knowledge in Analytical Psychology.
+She has presented at the Zurich Institute on topics of body awareness in symbol amplification, and body awareness in trauma recovery.
+Her background also includes 10 years of classical and training analysis with Jungian analysts: Marion Woodman, Fraser Boa, and Daryl Sharp.

 Liz Creighton, MSW, has more than 30 years experience in health care as a counselor and teacher.
 She has taught in the Faculty of Medicine and Faculty of Social Work at the University of Toronto, and has extensive counseling experience with individuals, couples and families.
 In past years, Ms. Creighton has facilitated stress management groups at a teaching hospital in Toronto.
 She has facilitated Meditation for Health groups since 2003.

-Ms. Verbian has a private practice in midtown Toronto.
+Channa has a private practice in midtown Toronto.
 Her practice is client-centered, incorporating mindfulness and focusing techniques to help clients access and process their emotions.
-Ms. Verbian has facilitated Meditation for Health groups since 2006.
+She has facilitated Meditation for Health groups since 2006.

 Our Program Coordinator

 Diana Wilson has been the program coordinator at Meditation for Health since 1999.
-Prior to that, she managed community-based medical and holistic health clinics for over 20 years.
+She has managed community-based medical and holistic health clinics for more than 30 years.

-Ms. Wilson completed a program of relaxation massage at Kikkawa College, and has had a private practice of massage since 1997.
-She has a special interest in the application of mindfulness practice to massage.
+Diana graduated from a program in relaxation massage at Kikkawa College.
+She has a special interest in the value of mindfulness practice during massage.